 This solution eliminates wasted space and allowed the client to avoid the added cost of a guest wing that would, more often than not, remain empty.

 In the context of this design, we primarily innovated along two vectors: the functional and the experiential.

 Functional innovations include the building's underground "energy piers"—structural piers that serve a dual purpose as geothermal wells for heating and cooling—and a group of skylight chimneys and slot vents that take advantage of convective flow, allowing cool air to flow through the house without the security breach of leaving a ground-level window open.

 The latter innovation bridges the gap between the functional and the experiential: thermal complexities like a cool breeze cutting through warm air are often found in nature, but are considered antithetical to conventional ideas of a building necessarily being kept at a single constant, artificial temperature.
 Such thermal experiences are in fact pleasing to the occupant and underscore the feeling of connection between the home and the surrounding natural environment.

-Grounded in Carrie Meinberg Burke's graduate thesis work, much of Parabola's experiential innovation in this house deals with how architecture can affect human perception in ways that may or may not be apparent to a building's occupants.
+Grounded in Carrie Meinberg Burke's graduate thesis work, much of our experiential innovation in this house deals with how architecture can affect human perception in ways that may or may not be apparent to a building's occupants.

 While the home sits, in reality, quite close to its neighbors, the windows are calibrated so that sight-lines are entirely unencumbered by adjacent houses, giving a sense of complete tranquility and privacy.
 To accomplish this, each window is set at a slightly different angle.
 These subtle changes in orientation reflect different segments of the surrounding landscape, and result in the occupant feeling distinctly more “in the wilderness” from inside the house than they do outside.